 Please contact the office as soon as possible if you need to change your date.

 If you cancel your Ausangate Trek, the deposit is not refundable at all!

-The expected weather in the area of Rainbow Mountain Peru usually is divided in two big seasons: dry and wet.
-As the zone of Rainbow Mountains Cusco forms part of the Cordillera Vilcanota in the Peruvian Andes, the dry season is considered from May to November mostly sunny days, with minimum percentage of rain or bad days, recommended time to trek to the Rainbow Mountains.
+The expected weather in the area of Ausangate Mountain Peru usually is divided in two big seasons: dry and wet.
+As the zone of Ausangate forms part of the Cordillera Vilcanota in the Peruvian Andes, the dry season is considered from May to November mostly sunny days, with minimum percentage of rain or bad days, recommended time to trek to the Rainbow Mountains.
 But the rainy season usually is from December to April with hail storms, snowy, cloudy days and not much visibility on the mountains.
-During the winter season (June- August) the places in the proximity of the Rainbow Mountain Peru get warmer days but cold at night; Summer season (December- March) usually the trail gets wet, muddy and difficult to walk.
-Travelers visiting the Rainbow Mountains Cusco should be prepared for the quick change of temperatures and climates even in winter, but much more in summer season.
+During the winter season (June- August) the places in the proximity of the Mountain get warmer days but cold at night; Summer season (December- March) usually the trail gets wet, muddy and difficult to walk.
+Travelers visiting Ausangate should be prepared for the quick change of temperatures and climates even in winter, but much more in summer season.
 Due to the global warming the weather conditions in the Andes is becoming very changeable and very unstable.
 It can be very cold at the high altitudes of this trek.